Effecting Positive Change, Globally

 Alliance for Integrated Forest Conservation (ALeRT)

 Dr. Marcel Adi was part of the team that established the Sumatran Rhino Sanctuary in Way Kambas National Park where he directed operations for a decade.
 He now leads innovative community conservation efforts for both endangered species and habitats in both Sumatra and Borneo.
 Marcel has worked with a variety of endangered species, but his passion remains with the rare rhinoceroses living in the rainforests of Indonesia.
-Marcel is also a talented videographer and enjoys communicating a message of hope with children and adults alike, including our Cornell engaged learning students.
+Marcel was also a talented videographer and enjoys communicating a message of hope with children and adults alike, including our Cornell engaged learning students.
+Unfortunately, Marcel passed away in 2020.

 World Wildlife Fund Indonesia